-Linux and Unix newform command
+Linux newform command

 newform reads lines from the named filenames, or the standard input if no input file is named, and reproduces the lines on the standard output.
 Lines are reformatted in accordance with the specified command line options.